openweathermap/deker-actions/README.md

+# Reusable GitHub CI Workflows for Deker

-# This repo contains reusable GitHub CI workflows for all deker repositories
+This repo contains reusable workflows for Dejer projects.